 Making a localization project public allows people to join it on their own in order to translate software strings.
 Here are some useful tips on how to manage public software localization projects with POEditor.

 How to make a project public

 To make a localization project public, go to its Settings and enable the option Public Project.
 You will receive a link to the project's Join page, that you can share to crowdsource translators.

 How to control access to public projects

 You can decide whether contributors joining the localization of specific languages in your public project need to be approved or not.
 For this, use the option New Contributors Must Be Approved in Settings > Advanced.

 In Contributors, in the upper navigation bar, you can control each user's access to the project.
-Depending on your settings, you can Approve, Block or Revoke a contributor's access to a language.
+Depending on your settings, you can Approve, Block or Remove a contributor's access to a language.

 More public localization project settings

 You can allow contributors to add new languages to your public localization project using the option Contributors can add new languages.